Floydlang/floyd/docs/README.md

 - If you can't on request draw a clear overview picture how your system is structured -- then you can't possibly make system-wide decisions like which functions to optimize, what to cache and how to do *anything* with concurreny.

-Floyd solves much of this by setting a simple but clear structure for how big systems (and small) needs to be organised and *enforces* this structure in the language from top to bottom to make us concentrate on making good software.
+Floyd solves much of this by setting a simple but clear structure for how big systems (and small) needs to be organised and *enforces* this structure in the language from top to bottom to make us concentrate on the real engineering problems that needs to be solved.
 All while trying not to scare conservative programmers with too big changes to their source code typing.

 Just like structured programming replaced goto hell with more specific but limited if-else and while loops, Floyd tries to name and impose another structure on systems and how they interact and are composed.